 If the PT PMA decides to have more than one commissioner, one of them must be appointed as the president commissioner, whose duty is to lead the board of commissioners.

-In addition, especially for foreign commissioners, they are entitled to apply for a residence permit.
+In addition, especially for foreign commissioners, are entitled to apply for a residence permit.
 It is important for any foreigners who plan to stay and work in Indonesia.

 With this residence permit, along with a working permit, the person has several advantages, such as being able to open a local bank account, eligible to work legally and receive payment from PT PMA, no need for visa runs or leaving the country, and most importantly is having the change to be a permanent resident after 3 years of staying in Indonesia—only for those with the exclusive job position.